xingchenzhang/xingchenzhang.github.io/_pages/talks.md

 **Past talks**

+- An introduction to Prompt Engineering, Wuhan Union Hospital of China (online), November, 2024

 - A brief introduction to AI, Wuhan Union Hospital of China (online), November, 2024

 - Human-Centered Computer Vision: From Unimodality to Multimodality, IDSAI + Maths & Stats ECR Lighting talks, University of Exeter, October, 2024